fairspace/metadata-testdata/README.md

 ## Testdata generation

 Configure the connection settings using environment variables (either specify using the shell or create a file `.env`).
+Make sure that the user specified in the config has an `Admin` and `Query metadata` roles.
 Example for a local development environment:
 ```shell
 FAIRSPACE_URL=http://localhost:8080
 KEYCLOAK_URL=http://localhost:5100